Ravaan21/Simple-Passwords/README.md

 If R and S are rings, then a ring homomorphism R → S is the same as a rng homomorphism R → S that maps 1 to 1.
 All passowrds are displayed in plaintext with IV to make it convinient as well as secure.
-Simply install the Armor module by pip install Armor if you are facing dependency issues
+Simply install the Armor module by pip install Armor if you are facing dependency issues Code also requires datetime module

+Installation:
+pip install -r REQUIREMENTS.txt python3 Swayamprabha.py

+Where are passwords saved?
+All generated passwords are dated and stored in the same directory as the .py file.

 All the code is tested and simulated before production and its cryptographically strong.